reframe-hpc/reframe/docs/tutorial.rst

    cd reframe
    docker compose --project-directory=$(pwd) -f examples/tutorial/dockerfiles/slurm-cluster/docker-compose.yml up --abort-on-container-exit --exit-code-from frontend

-Once the Docker compose stack is up, you execute the following from a difference console window in order to "log in" in the frontend container:
+Once the Docker compose stack is up, you execute the following from a different terminal window in order to "log in" in the frontend container:

 .. code-block::

-   docker exec -it $(docker ps -f name=frontend --format=json | jq -r .ID) /bin/bash
+   docker exec -it $(docker ps -f name=frontend -q) /bin/bash

 .. note::